Glosperx/Tank_Game/README.md

 ## How It Works

+### Synchronization Architecture

 Both processes share the same game state through System V shared memory.
+The synchronization uses:

+- **400 position semaphores**: One semaphore for each cell in the 20×20 grid
+- **1 projectile update semaphore**: Ensures only one process updates projectiles per frame

 Each process:
-1. Reads keyboard input for **both** players
+1. Reads keyboard input for **both** players (each process can control both tanks)
 2. Locks specific grid positions using semaphores before modification
 3. Updates the shared game state
 4. Unlocks positions after modification
 5. Renders the current game state using ncurses

-This architecture ensures thread-safe concurrent access while maximizing parallelism through fine-grained locking.